fmuwanguzi/weather-app/README.md

 If you would like to access/contribute you can fork this project at `https://github.com/fmuwanguzi/weather-app`.

+You can also click on this link to use my app.
+Don't forget to signup.`https://my-weather-app.herokuapp.com`

 ### Weather API and weather routes

 Started by adding a `weather.js` file to my routes folder.
 This can be done in the terminal with `touch wether.js` or directly through vscode.